-Critical exploration of current theory and research inform consideration of pedagogical approaches as well as the development of effective systems and structures for working with parents/carers and different agencies.
+A critical exploration of current theory and research inform consideration of pedagogical approaches as well as the development of effective systems and structures for working with parents/carers and different agencies.

-This course is suitable if you are interested in developing your knowledge and understanding of children and young people with special educational needs, working as a teacher or associated professional in mainstream education or specialised settings wishing to extend your skills and practice, an experienced professional, or new to working with children with additional needs.
+This course is suitable if you are interested in developing your knowledge and understanding of children and young people with special educational needs, working as a teacher or associated professional in mainstream education or specialized settings wishing to extend your skills and practice, an experienced professional, or new to working with children with additional needs.
 It provides high-quality professional development and flexibility for you to explore areas and specialisms that interest you.

 You will be supported by:

-- friendly tutors with a breadth and depth of knowledge, understanding and skills developed through experience in the field
+- friendly tutors with a breadth and depth of knowledge, understanding, and skills developed through experience in the field

 - individual and group tutorials